ConfigMate/configmate-gui/USAGE.md

 - Open your terminal within VS Code.
 - Use the command `configmate` followed by relevant options to run configuration checks.

-## Rulebook Management
+## specFile Management

-1. Navigate to the Rulebook pane on the left sidebar.
+1. Navigate to the specFile pane on the left sidebar.
 2. Create, edit, or delete custom rules.
 3. Manage predefined rulesets for customized configuration checks.